-Dorothy Royle is a visual artist based in Durham, ME.
-She is passionate about object-based learning and increasing access to art especially in non-traditional spaces.
+Dorothy Royle is a visual artist based in Burnham, ME.
+She is passionate about object-based learning and increasing access to art, especially in non-traditional spaces.

-Volunteer projects in Portland include graphic design for the Rosemont Artist Guild, Family Crisis Services of Cumberland County Gala Committee, and the Deering Squirrel.
+Volunteer projects in Portland include the Rosemont Market mural initiative (multiple locations), and graphic design for the Rosemont Artist Guild and Through These Doors (formerly Family Crisis Services of Cumberland County) Gala Committee.

 Dorothy holds a BA in art from Vassar College, a post-baccalaureate certificate in painting and drawing from the School of the Art Institute of Chicago, and a masters in contemporary art practice from the Universidad Complutense of the City University of Madrid.